yunxiang-Alan/intro-to-computer-systems/README.md

-# uchicago-cs154-project
+# intro-systems-project
-This is the repository for my work in UChicago CMSC 15400 Introduction to Computer Systems, which is modeled after a course with the same name at CMU.
-There are five projects for this course (Bitmanip, Bomb, Cache, Shell, Malloc), while this repository includes four of these projects.
+This is the repository for my work in UChicago CS 154 Introduction to Computer Systems, which is modeled after a course with the same name at CMU.
+There are five projects for this course (Bitmanip, Bomb, Cache, Shell, Malloc), while this repository includes four of them.

 ## Description
 * Bitmanip